-Pokhara is well-known among visitors from all over the world as the ‘trekking heaven’ thanks to its close proximity to the Annapurna Range.
-Three of the world’s ten highest mountains – Dhaulagiri, Annapurna I and Manaslu are part of the Annapurna Range.
+To visitors from around the world, Pokhara is well-known as the ‘trekking heaven’ thanks to its close proximity to the Annapurna Range.
+Three of the world’s ten highest mountains — Dhaulagiri, Annapurna I, and Manaslu are part of the Annapurna Range.
+Plenty of visitors come to Pokhara, spend a night or two and disappear in the mountains for a few days before returning and spending a couple of nights more.

 1. A Bicycle Tour Around the City